tom-howard/ros/docs/others/amr31001/lab2.md

 We've played around with the data from both the LiDAR sensor and the robot's Odometry System now, so hopefully you now understand what these two systems can tell us about our robot and its environment, and how this information is very valuable for robotic applications.

-To illustrate this further, we'll now have a look at two extremely useful tools that are build into ROS, and that use the data from these two sensors alone to achieve powerful results!
+To illustrate this further, we'll now have a look at two extremely useful tools that are built into ROS, and that use the data from these two sensors alone to achieve powerful results!

 **Simultaneous Localisation and Mapping (SLAM)**